Cray-HPE/sat/docs/man/sat.8.rst

         The amount of time, in seconds, allowed to wait for calls to any HTTP API to return before considering them failed.
 Overrides value set in config file.

+**--api-retries** *retries*
+        The number of times to retry calls to any HTTP API after encountering network errors or internal server errors before considering them failed.
+        Overrides value set in config file.

+**--api-backoff** *backoff-factor*
+        The backoff factor controlling the time interval between retries.
+The time between retries is calculated as BACKOFF_FACTOR * (2^(numRetries-1)), per the documentation on urllib3.util.Retry.
+Overrides value set in config file.

 **-h, --help**
         Print the help message for sat.